BigPolarBear1/factorization/README.md

 Update: Oops, that PoC that I uploaded for the NFS_Variant last night was broken.
 I fixed it now.
 I think this debug PoC is good now.
 I may eventually add some logic to take square roots over finite fields.. but I will start the final algorithm now... once I implement it there I may try to port it over to the debug PoC aswell.
 But the debug PoC is just to show how the math works, nothing more.
 And to use as a research tool.

-Update: Thinking about how I will implement the final version of the algorithm...
-I might change some things in the paper eventually.
-Instead of using all quadratic residues... it's better to just use coefficients that result in 0 mod p.
-I guess I'll add a switch to the _debug.py PoC to change between both eventually.

-HAH!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
-Got it.
+Update: Ok.
+I will add some more stuff to the paper this evening and upload a debug2 PoC also.
+It's beautiful.
+Now that I understand everything.
+Holy shit.
+It's like seeing the arctic for the first time.